okeowo-cloud/alx-higher_level_programming/0x08-python-more_classes/README.md

 4-rectangle.py: Rectangle based on 3-rectangle.py and includes __repr__method for string representation of rectangle

-5-rectangle.py: Rectangke based on 4-rectangle.py and includes __del__ method to print custom message when rectangle is deleted
+5-rectangle.py: Rectangle based on 4-rectangle.py and includes __del__ method to print custom message when rectangle is deleted

+6-rectangle.py: Rectangle based on 5-rectangle.py and includes a public class variable number_of_instances